ILIAS-eLearning/ILIAS/Modules/Glossary/README.md

 - If available, taxonomy nodes are assigend to terms in the term settings screen
 - Term <-> Tax Node relationship is store by using ilTaxNodeAssignment class

-### Virtual Glossaries (to be abandoned)
+### Collection Glossaries
-- Virtual glossaries collect terms of other glossaries
+- Collection glossaries collect terms of other (manually selected) glossaries
-- Same Level: All glossaries in the same category
-- Subtree: All glossaries of current category and its children are collected

 ### Collected Terms
 - Single terms can be selected and copied or referenced in other glossaries.